erayon/India-Australia-Cricket-Analysis/README.md

 > Indian Bowlers      :  ![Alt text](im2.png?raw=true "Batting")
 > Australian Bowlers  :  ![Alt text](im3.png?raw=true "Batting")

-## 3. Which players (one from India and one from Australia) have similar performance record in the given timeframe?
+## 3. Which players (one from India and one from Australia) have similar performance record in the given timeframe? (bowling_comaprism .ipynb)
 > Follow the same as above
 > Include a threshold value such that a particular bowler consider as best bowler if he play more than a threshold number of innings.
 > find the mean of innings of indian bowler dataframe, its around 13, so cosider thoes bowler who have played more than 13 innings as a best bowlers.